 A ceramic bowl with vibrant green vegan broccoli soup with cashew cream, sunflower seeds and fresh basil leaves.
 A slice of sourdough is placed in the soup and there is a gold soup spoon.

-This flavourful soup is a convenient, versatile meal for any day of the week, especially if you have frozen broccoli and frozen peas.
+This flavourful soup is a convenient weeknight dinner, especially if you have frozen veggies ready to go.

 It is also a forgiving recipe.
-Go ahead d swap and substitute ingredients based on what you have at home.
+So, go ahead and swap and substitute ingredients based on what you have at home.

 • Olive oil: I prefer to sauté with olive oil, but you can use coconut oil or your preferred sautéing oil.

-• Onion: A classic brown or white onion gives your vegetable broth the flavour boost it needs.
+• Onion: A standard yellow onion gives your vegetable broth the flavour boost it needs.
 But you can also use shallots or spring onions.

 • Garlic: It’s always fresh garlic cloves for me.
 But if you prefer the convenience of shop-bought minced garlic, go ahead and use that.

 • Broccoli: The recipe uses a whole head of broccoli, but you can use pre-cut broccoli florets to save time.
-Use roughly 400 grams (14 oz).
+Use roughly 14 ounces (400 grams).
 Or use frozen broccoli.
 I always have a freezer bag with broccoli for a healthy dinner emergency!

-• Vegetable stock: You can use any stock or vegetable broth here.
+• Vegetable stock: You can use any light stock.
+Vegetable broth works well, but so does chicken stock.
 Or, if you don’t have any, substitute water.

 • Peas: Frozen peas are a convenient ingredient to have around.
 It adds sweetness and a vibrant Spring green colour to the broccoli soup.
-But you can omit the peas if you want a super low-carb vegan soup.
+You can use fresh peas too.
+Or omit the sweet peas if you want a super low-carb vegan broccoli soup.

-• Basil: Basil adds the flavour punch.
-I don’t recommend swapping it for another herb.
-But you can stir through basil pesto and add a drizzle to the final soup if you have some on hand.
-I like to freeze plant-based basil pesto in ice cube trays.
-Try this vegan basil pesto.
+• Basil: Fresh basil adds a vibrant green colour and refreshing flavour punch.
+You can also stir through basil pesto and add a drizzle to the final soup if you have some on hand.
+I like to freeze plant-based basil pesto in ice cube trays – try this vegan basil pesto.
+Alternatively, fresh mint also works well in the soup base, or sprinkle the soup with finely chopped parsley or other fresh herbs before serving.

 • Lemon: You know I love lemon.
 I use the zest and a squeeze of lemon juice.
 But you can add a splash of apple cider vinegar instead.